shanjcu/web-framework/docs/jcu/building.md

       * Modification to existing classes or structure (such as addition of extra padding to `.dropdown-menu`)

-1. Once fully tested, make a note in the change log, commit the results and push to the server.
+1. Once fully tested, make a note in the change log (`CHANGELOG.md`), commit the results and push to the server.

 1. Rebuild the main documentation, push to the server and deploy to CDN in one go by running: